-NC Division of Medical Assistance Medicaid and Health Choice Community Alternatives Program Clinical Coverage Policy No: 3K-1 For Children (CAP/C) Amended Date: July 1, 2021
+NC Medicaid Medicaid Community Alternatives Program Clinical Coverage Policy No: 3K-1 For Children (CAP/C) Amended Date: November 15, 2024

 Task List and Employee Competency Validation Signature Page

 My signature indicates that I have completed the task list and confirmed the skill set of the employee(s) that I intend to hire.
 I understand that an employee(s) is not required to be a licensed health care professional to provide my care needs.
 I have determined that my employee(s) has the competencies to complete the tasks required for my care and I take full responsibility of hiring, training, and supervising the employee(s) I hire and ensuring that he/she maintains the requirements needed to provide my care.
 Individual acting as employer name: Beneficiary name: Individual acting as employer signature: Date signed: The care advisor's signature indicates that he or she has reviewed the completed task list and employee competency validation.
 Care advisor name: Care advisor signature: Date signed: